 We assumed all two year and older Steelhead (120-230 mm in length) were smolts, yet, a proportion (probably small) of smaller Steelhead in this size range were likely parr that were dispersing to downstream habitats, ultimately smolting at age-3, or even age-4 (Withers 1966).
 As well, some of the larger fish in this size range were likely mature residents: in past years we excluded a small number of fish that the trapping crew identified as being resident rainbow trout based on cryptic colouring and heavy spotting as opposed to the typical silvery colouration of a smolt.
 A number of these fish were confirmed to be sexually mature males or females (they released milt or eggs when light pressure was applied).
 However, the vast majority of Steelhead that were captured and recorded as smolts were silvery in appearance (e.g., >97% in 2002 and 2005 when physical characteristics were categorized for all Steelhead captured).
-Moreover, the average forklength of Steelhead smolts during 1996-2015 varied from 154 mm to 171 mm, which is in good agreement with mean length at ocean entry for Steelhead stocks in the North Pacific (160 mm; CV = 10%-15%; Burgner et al. 1992).
-We have assumed that captures of Steelhead parr represent within-river movement rather than outmigration yet this has not been confirmed during this monitoring program.
-If Steelhead exit the study reaches as parr they are not included in productivity estimates leading these to be biased low.
-Using a similar marking approach as for smolts (distinct mark for capture locations) would provide information about the proportion of parr that move below the study reaches.
+Moreover, the average forklength of Steelhead smolts during 1996-2016 varied from 154 mm to 171 mm, which is in good agreement with mean length at ocean entry for Steelhead stocks in the North Pacific (160 mm; CV = 10%-15%; Burgner et al. 1992).